ValeevGroup/tiledarray/doc/dox/dev/Customizing-Expressions.md

   3. schedule tile evaluation tasks

 ## Expression Interface
-Expression objects contain the minimum amount of information required to define the operation.
-For example, expression objects in TiledArray store `Array` objects, scaling factors, and argument expressions.
-Note, you can add or modify member variables, member functions, or constructors to suit the needs of your application.
+Expression objects capture the minimum amount of information required to define the operation.
+Namely, the expression objects capture the syntax of expressions and do not deal with other details (such as how the expression is actually evaluated, sizes of intermediate quantities, etc.).
+Together the objects represent an Abstract Syntax Tree representation of an expression.
+Since the expression objects only capture compile-time syntax of an expression, runtime evaluation of the expression involves converting AST to a tree of objects (engines) that contain the information necessary to actually evaluate the expression at runtime (see the [Engine Interface](@ref Engine-Interface) section for more details).

 There are three basic types of expression objects: